agoutsmedt/ejhet_quanti_method/paper/gdoc.md

 range.
 Differences in journal coverage and in data storage practices (particularly title formatting) mean that it is generally impossible to achieve a complete match between databases.
-In our case, approximately one-quarter of the full-text documents could not be matched to WoS records, which prevents us, when relevant, from analyzing their citation data.[^8]
+In our case, approximately one-quarter of the full-text documents after 1945 could not be matched to WoS records, which prevents us from analyzing their citation data.[^7]

 ## From data to corpus